 Find out how to take part in Horizon 2020.

 To participate in collaborative research projects and Innovative Training Networks under Marie Sklodowska-Curie Actions (MSCA), Japanese institutions need to join a consortia consisting of at least 3 independent participants from different Member States (MS) or Associated Countries (AC).
 To participate in Research and Innovation Staff Exchange (RISE) under MSCA, Japanese institutions need to join consortia consisting of at least 2 independent institutions from different MS or AC.

-Individual researchers may submit a proposals for Individual Fellowships under MSCA, together with a host institution, or for European Research Council grants.
+Individual researchers may submit a proposals for Individual Fellowships under MSCA, together with a host institution, or for European Research Council grants (please, refer also to a package of ERC instructional videos for applicants).
 Early-stage researchers may also apply directly to MSCA Innovative Training Networks, to participate as regularly employed researchers in joint doctorate programmes or training programmes.

 Comprehensive call information and application procedures can be found on the Horizon 2020 Participant Portal.

 Information about schemes in Japan which provide support to Japanese Researchers to join can be found here: